-Based on a review of historic maps, aerial photographs, and geologic maps for this area, it appears that the school was constructed between 1954 and 1966, and several additions have been added over the years onto the original school building, which was located further to the east.
-It appears the existing one-story addition to the southeast was constructed between 1974 and 1994, while the addition to the northeast was built between 1966 and 1974.
-No layout changes to the existing adjacent addition are apparent since 1994.
+Based on a review of historic maps, aerial photographs, and geologic maps for this area, it appears that the school was constructed prior to our earliest aerial photograph, dated 1954, with the original footprint located further to the north.
+The adjacent portion of the school building to the north was constructed between 2004 and 2006, with no layout changes since 2006.
 Prior to construction, the site of the school was occupied by an empty grass field.
 No previous structures appear to have occupied the site of the planned extension.

-According to Isachsen and Fisher's "Geologic Map of New York" (1970), the bedrock at the site maps as the Hartland Formation, which is characterized by fine to coarse-grained gray to tan weathering, quartzfeldspathic, muscovite-biotite-garnet schist.
+According to Isachsen and Fisher's "Geologic Map of New York" (1970), the bedrock at the site maps as Harrison Gneiss, which is characterized by biotite-horneblende-quartz-plagioclase gneiss, with accessory garnet and sphene.
 This area is located well north of the terminal moraine, of the last advance of glacial ice in this region.